ToshioCP/Gtk4-tutorial/src/sec20.src.md

 Now we know that GNOME Calculator used gsettings and it has set `button-mode` key to "advanced".
 The value remains even the calculator quits.
-So when the calculator is run again, it will appear as an advanced mode calculator.
+So when the calculator runs again, it will appear as an advanced mode.

 ### glib-compile-schemas